| Title: | Measurement Units for R Vectors |

 symbol may optionally be followed by a single number, specifying the power.

-It must be noted that prepended numbers are supported too, but their
+It must be noted that prepended numbers are supported too, but are not

-is interpreted as a prefixed unit, and it is
+a prefixed unit, and it is equivalent to "km" to all effects.

 The third type of unit string format accepted is the special case of